Spring Farm

 The triticale cover crop doesn’t look very tall until I see the dogs standing in it.
 In a week it will likely be over their heads.

-This is slowly becoming my perennial dye plant garden.
+This is slowly becoming my perennial dye garden.
 I love how mature perennials are self mulching.
 Between the strips of triticale cover crop on the right, you can see 3rd year madder root sprouting up through its own leaf mulch it dropped over the winter.
 On the left is a row of 3rd year dyer’s chamomile.
 I broke off last year’s branches and used them to mulch it.
-I’ll let the triticale grow to its milk stage and then crimp it, tarp it for a few days and transplant some rows of perennial dye plants in it.
+I’ll let the triticale grow to its milk stage and then crimp it, tarp it for a few days and transplant some rows of new perennial dye plants in it.

 The spring greens I planted in late February are thriving.
 We’ve been enjoying eating them and hope to stock our farm stand really soon!
 Spread the word if you’re local.
 We will be back to stocking the farm stand with fresh produce regularly every Friday throughout this season.